AlecBenzer/alecbenzer.github.com/_posts/2020-05-26-valuing-startup-equity.md

 1. How much money the company needs/wants.
 2. How highly investors value the company.

-Which in turn has to do with how well the company is doing and how old it is.
+Which are both probably related to how well the company is doing and how old it is.

-Keeping with the "staying away from telling you how to value a company" thing, my rule of thumb is just to assume
+My rule of thumb has been to just to assume some ~standard amount of dilution per round, and make a guess at number of rounds to exit.
+20% per round is a figure I've heard.
+I once found a site that had some more concrete data on this...
+I'll be sure to link to it if I ever find it again.